-- PC.A.4.7.1 The following information is infrequently required and should be supplied (wherever possible) when requested by The Company: - (a) details of any individual loads which have characteristics significantly different from the typical range of Domestic, Commercial or Industrial loads supplied; - (b) the sensitivity of the Demand (Active and Reactive Power) to variations in voltage and Frequency on the National Electricity Transmission System at the time of the peak Demand (Active Power).
-The sensitivity factors quoted for the Demand (Reactive Power) should relate to that given under PC.A.4.3.1 and, therefore, include any User's System series reactive losses but exclude any reactive compensation equipment specified in PC.A.2.4 and exclude any network susceptance specified in PC.A.2.3;

-- (c) details of any traction loads, e.g. connection phase pairs and continuous load variation with time; - (d) the average and maximum phase unbalance, in magnitude and phase angle, which the User would expect its Demand to impose on the National Electricity Transmission System; - (e) the maximum harmonic content which the User would expect its Demand to impose on the National Electricity Transmission System; - (f) details of all loads which may cause Demand fluctuations greater than those permitted under Engineering Recommendation P28 Issue 2, Stage 1 at a Point of Common Coupling including the Flicker Severity Short Term and the Flicker Severity Long Term.
+- PC.A.4.7.1 The following information is infrequently required and should be supplied (wherever possible) when requested by The Company: - (a) details of any individual loads (including (as applicable) the load behaviour of an Electricity Storage Module when operating in a mode analogous to demand) which have characteristics significantly different from the typical range of Domestic, Commercial, Electricity Storage or Industrial loads supplied; - (b) the sensitivity of the Demand (Active and Reactive Power) to variations in voltage and Frequency on the National Electricity Transmission System at the time of the peak Demand (Active Power).
+The sensitivity factors quoted for the Demand (Reactive Power) should relate to that given under PC.A.4.3.1 and, therefore, include any User's System series reactive losses but exclude any reactive compensation equipment specified in PC.A.2.4 and exclude any network susceptance specified in PC.A.2.3; - (c) details of any traction loads, e.g. connection phase pairs and continuous load variation with time: - (d) the average and maximum phase unbalance, in magnitude and phase angle, which the User would expect its Demand to impose on the National Electricity Transmission System; - (e) the maximum harmonic content which the User would expect its Demand to impose on the National Electricity Transmission System; - (f) details of all loads which may cause Demand fluctuations greater than those permitted under Engineering Recommendation P28 Issue 2, Stage 1 at a Point of Common Coupling including the Flicker Severity Short Term and the Flicker Severity Long Term. - (g) In the case of Electricity Storage Modules, details of the Maximum Capacity, Maximum Import Power, Registered Import Capability, charge time, discharge time and operating periods.